zment4/DefyGravityPracticeMod/README.md

 # Defy Gravity Practice Mod
 This is a practice modification for Defy Gravity, to practice individual levels for speedrunning.
 Contains also other fixes, that might be useful to all players.

-Download the [https://github.com/jkarkkainen/DefyGravityPracticeMod/releases/latest](latest release), unpack over the `DefyGravity.exe`
+Download the [latest release](https://github.com/jkarkkainen/DefyGravityPracticeMod/releases/latest), unpack over the `DefyGravity.exe`

 ### Usage
 | **At any time**||